beginning of content

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-There are many reasons for bowel obstruction.
-Depending on your age and medical history, you might be more susceptible to certain types of bowel obstruction.
+There are many potential causes of a bowel obstruction.
+Depending on your age and medical history, you might be more likely to develop certain types of bowel obstruction.

 In adults, the most common causes of bowel obstruction are: